-The Museum is privileged to include several Affinity Groups among its most dedicated supporters.
+The Museum is privileged to include several Friends Groups among its most dedicated supporters.
 These groups come together to increase public interest in Museum initiatives through a variety of programs and events, and provide a unique opportunity for audiences of various ages and backgrounds to take an active role in its future.

 The Friends of the Alfred Stieglitz Center of the Philadelphia Museum of Art brings together collectors, artists, curators, and other enthusiasts of photography.
 The Friends will enjoy a dynamic slate of programs, including access to private collections, artists, and curators; exclusive lectures, gallery talks, and receptions; and a variety of educational programs that will showcase the Museum’s collections and study spaces.